 If your job reads large volumes of data, the fastest file system will almost always be Perlmutter Scratch.
 However, if many of the processes in your jobs repeatedly read in the same file (e.g. a configuration file), you may see a large speedup by using a read-only DVS mount.
-On Perlmutter, both Global Common and CFS have corresponding read-only mounts at
+On Perlmutter CFS has a corresponding read-only mount at

 /dvs_ro/cfs, respectively.
-We recommend using these for data that is being read during a job that is not being actively changed.
-The DVS mount of these file systems will cache data for 30 seconds by default, so if data is being changed, you may see unexpected results.
+We recommend using this for data that is being read during a job that is not being actively changed.
+The DVS mount of this file system will cache data for 30 seconds by default, so if data is being changed, you may see unexpected results.